Nickeron-dev/UATrainingPortal/README.md

 # UATrainingPortal
-Solutions to tasks from this course.
+Solutions to tasks and examples from this course.